 An electrostatic discharge (ESD) simulator, or ESD gun, is a handheld device that tests for immunity to electrostatic discharge in devices and electronic systems.
 Testing with an ESD simulator is vital for device safety and electromagnetic compatibility (EMC).

-The Benefits of Using an ESD Simulator Rental
+The Benefits of ESD Guns

+When objects with different charges come in contact with one another, they can create and store static electricity.
+When released, that static causes an electrostatic discharge on any nearby object with a low impedance.
 An integrated circuit or electrical component can be damaged by a charge of just 10 volts and an ESD can release well over 1,000 volts.
 Over time, multiple ESD events can severely damage or destroy those electrical devices.

 Choosing the Right ESD Gun Rental